Introduction

 3. Ease of collaboration

-Irrespective of the category you are choosing, the software should have decent collaboration capabilities.
+Irrespective of your chosen category, the software should have decent collaboration capabilities.
 The capabilities may vary.
 For instance, you may need a chat, file sharing, and task comments in a project management software, whereas, for a code repository, you may need version control, cloud-sharing, and co-editing.

-But you need collaboration capabilities so that you can work with your team members from anywhere effortlessly.
+But you need collaboration capabilities to work with your team members from anywhere effortlessly.

 4. Integration with tech stack

-The productivity tool you use must be capable of integrating with your tech stack.
+Your productivity tool must be compatible with your tech stack.
 It is because developers use multiple tools and they would love to have all the tools in one place so that they do not have to switch between apps.
 Choose a tool that integrates with the third-party apps your team uses.

 5. Value for money